Azure/azure-rest-api-specs/specification/resources/resource-manager/readme.md

   - suppress: TrackedExtensionResourcesAreNotAllowed
     from: policyAssignments.json
     reason: "Policy assignments can have a manged identity associated with them.
 This requires a location."
+  - suppress: TrackedExtensionResourcesAreNotAllowed
+    from: resources.json
+    reason: "The deployments resource type is ProxyOnly."
 ```

 ---